 F Tower in Abidjan, Ivory Coast

-Included in the urban development plans since 1970, Tower F, designed by architect Pierre Fakhoury, is the sixth tower in the city’s administrative centre.
-To date, it is also the highest tower in Africa.
+Part of the urban development plans since 1970, Tower F, designed by architect Pierre Fakhoury, is the sixth tower in the city’s administrative district.
+To date, it is also the tallest tower in Africa.

-At the request of Besix, bureau greisch is carrying out the optimisation studies, the execution studies of the concrete structure and the metal frames and is participating in the synthesis of the project.
+Entrusted by Besix, greisch is carrying out optimisation and execution studies for the concrete structure and steel frames, and is participating in the project synthesis.

-Nearly 400 m high, the tower has 72 floors of offices and an auditorium with over 200 seats on the first floor.
+With a height of 421 metres, the tower has 77 floors, mainly comprising offices and an auditorium with over 200 seats on the first floor.

-The foundation system is made up of a 3.5 m thick slab resting on 80 m deep bars.
-The bureau greisch participated in the soil-structure interaction studies.
+The foundation system consists of a 3.5 m thick raft resting on 80 m deep bars.
+Bureau greisch participated in the soil-structure interaction studies.

-The superstructure, entirely cast in place, is braced by a central core.
-The optimisation studies carried out by bureau greisch have allowed a clear optimisation of the thickness of the walls.
+The superstructure, a combination of cast-in-place and precast concrete, is braced by a central core.
+Studies conducted by bureau greisch have resulted in a significant optimisation of wall thicknesses.

-The perimeter columns follow the edges of the facets of the outer shell and therefore have varying inclinations.
-At the foot of the tower, steel deflection structures limit the number of columns and open up access to the building as much as possible.
+The peripheral columns follow the edges of the outer shell’s facets and therefore have varying inclinations.
+At the foot of the tower, steel deflection structures limit the number of columns and maximise access to the building.

-The complete study of the tower was the subject of complex interactive models integrating the dynamic properties of the structure, interacting with the response of the foundation system under the effects of the wind.
-A sensitivity analysis of the model (cracking, link stiffness, etc.) was carried out in order to validate the calculation hypotheses.
-All the studies and the synthesis are carried out via an advanced BIM process.
+The comprehensive study of the tower involved complex interactive models incorporating the dynamic properties of the structure, interacting with the response of the foundation system under the effects of wind.
+A sensitivity analysis of the model (cracking, stiffness of connections, etc.) was carried out in order to validate the calculation assumptions.
+All studies and synthesis were carried out using an advanced BIM process.

 Mission